museui/muse-ui/docs/src/docs/en-US/typography.md

-# 字体
+# Font

-Material Design 推荐使用 `Roboto` 字体，可以通过 CDN  和 npm 两种方式安装.
+Material Design recommend to use the font of `Roboto`, which can be installed in both CDN and npm.

 ## Roboto Font CDN